Ramoncita (1809 ship): Career

 Ramoncita first appeared in Lloyd's Register (LR) in 1809.

-As Ramoncita was returning from Lima and Cadiz, the French privateer Amelia captured her.
+As Ramoncita was returning from Lima and Cadiz in early 1812, the French privateer Amelia captured her.
 However, the gun-brig HMS Virago recaptured Ramoncita and brought her into Cork.
 The salvage money notice for "El Ramoncita", master's name unknown, stated that Virago had been in company with HMS Venerable, Cumberland, Elizabeth, and Plantagenet.
 The recapture had taken place on 12 March 1812.
 (All four of the vessels in company with Virago were 74-gun third rate ships of the line.)

 Charterers had chartered Ramoncita at a rate of £2 10s per register ton for a round trip.
 She was to take a cargo to Lima.
 She did so, and there took on a new cargo for Cadiz and London.
 She delivered part of her cargo to Cadiz, and was on her way to London when she was captured and recaptured.
 The situation gave rise to a decision on the law of salvage and was still relevant in 1894.

 On 2 January 1813, Ramoncita, Venables, master, arrived at Demerara.
 On her way from London she was off Madeira when she had encountered a United States privateer, Alexander, of Salem.
 Alexander was armed with 16 guns and had a crew of 150 men.
 An engagement of four-and-a half hours ensued, much of it with the vessels at half-pistol shot (about 25 yards), apart.
 When Alexander finally sheared off, Ramoncita raked her.
 Ramoncita's casualties amounted to five men killed and 12 wounded.

 One of the passengers aboard Ramoncita was Lieutenant Playter of the Royal Militia.
 At the commencement of the action he took charge of the men acting as marines.
 Playter so distinguished himself that when Ramoncita arrived at Demerara, the governor, General Carmichael, Lieutenant Governor of Demerara Essequibo, immediately promoted Playter to the rank of Captain.